tfabris/BlueGigaEmpeg/README.md

 button and the LED fit into the holes on the enclosure.
 If the LED got bent, straighten it carefully so the LED fits into the hole.

-When reassembling the BlueGigaEmpeg enclosure, make sure to align the small notch in one end of the lid with the tuner module connector.
-The notch is there to make room for the release tab on the tuner module connector.
-And be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're screwed into, and then they won't work any more.
+When reassembling the BlueGigaEmpeg enclosure, Be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're screwed into, and then they won't work any more.

 Modify empeg's power connection to car if needed